mongodb-labs/mongo-web-shell/docs/rest_api.md

   set.
     * __Params__: N/A
     * __Returns__:
-        * *id*: The id of the new resource.
+        * *res_id*: The id of the new resource.
 It should be used when making queries to the resource.
     * __TODO__:
         * Spec out what else goes into creating a new mws resource.